 What will my induction involve?

-The induction begins in Welcome Week and involves a series of events and classes introducing you to your chosen course/area of study, as well as to your tutors and fellow students.
+Your induction involves a series of events and classes introducing you to your chosen course/area of study, as well as to your tutors and fellow students.
 If you are studying on campus a Welcome & ID check session will take place as part of your induction.

 Distance learning students are not expected to attend an induction on campus.
-Further details of what happens next can also be found below.
+Further details of what happens next can be found below.